kablooie

 WebSockets now available in Chrome

-Posted by on The Google Chrome developer channel release 4.0.429.0 now supports HTML5 WebSockets.
+The Google Chrome developer channel release 4.0.429.0 now supports HTML5 WebSockets.
 This is great news for people who want real time asynchronous communication on web and were till now relying on polling or other non standard mechanisms.
 WebSockets is a new bi-directional communication channel that is part of HTML5 specification.
 WebSockets allows full duplex communication that operates over a single TCP/IP connection.
 The WebSockets API is exposed via JavaScript and built-in support exists in any HTML5 complaint Web browsers.
 I hope more browsers start supporting this standard so we can finally say goodbye to non standard mechanisms such as long polling, COMET, BOSH etc.

 Good, here is some help to understand web socket protocol –